EU commission president seeks sanctions, partial trade suspension against Israel over war in Gaza

 Von der Leyen added that the commission “will set up a Palestine donor group next month,” part of which will focus on Gaza’s future reconstruction.
 She said the events in Gaza and the suffering of children and families “has shaken the conscience of the world.”

+The Gaza Health Ministry says 126 Palestinians, including 26 children, have died of causes related to malnutrition since international experts announced famine in Gaza City on Aug.
+22. They are part of the total number of 404 people, including 141 children, who have died of causes related to malnutrition since the war began nearly two years ago.

 “Man-made famine can never be a weapon of war.
 For the sake of the children, for the sake of humanity.
-This must stop,” she added, to applause in the European Parliament at its meeting in Strasbourg, France.
+This must stop,” Von der Leyen said Wednesday, to applause in the European Parliament at its meeting in Strasbourg, France.

-Israel did not immediately offer a response to Von der Leyen's announcement.
+Israeli Foreign Minister Gideon Saar, in a social media post, said Von der Leyen had succumbed to pressures that undermine Israel-Europe relations.
+He said her actions will embolden Hamas.

 Warning Gaza City residents to evacuate